 After taking a couple years off due to runners knee, and “restarting” running at 34 (seven years after my first start), I’ve noticed some things are different.
 (And I haven’t even had kids, I’m sure that adds an additional layer of change.)
-If you want to keep running pain-free, there are a few new habits you can take on.
+If you want to find out how to prevent running injuries like runners knee, and keep running pain-free, especially as you get older, there are a few new habits you can take on.

 When I was in physical therapy a couple years ago, my therapist, who was himself a runner and a few years older than me, told me that the older you get, the ratio of “time spent running” to “time spent doing everything else just so you can run” will shift.
 As in, you’ll spend less time running, and more time stretching, foam rolling, ice bathing, getting massages, etc, just to run the same mileage.